determined-ai/determined/docs/model-dev-guide/hyperparameter/search-methods/hp-adaptive-asha.rst

 corresponds to only making a single call to ASHA.
 With the default ``divisor`` of 4, 75% of the remaining trials will be eliminated in each rung after only being trained for 25% the length of the next rung.
-This implies that relatively few trials will be allowed to finish even a small fraction of the length needed train to convergence (``max_length``).
+This implies that relatively few trials will be allowed to finish even a small fraction of the length needed train to convergence (``time_metric``, ``max_time``).
 This aggressive early stopping behavior allows the searcher to start more trials for a wider exploration of hyperparameter configurations, at the risk of discarding a configuration too soon.

 On the other end, ``conservative`` mode is more similar to a ``random`` search, in that it performs significantly less pruning.
 Extra ASHA subroutines are spawned with fewer rungs and longer training